encukou/abi3/PEP.rst

 automatically, in a way similar to the notes on functions that return borrowed references.

-Source for the Windows shared library `python3.dll` will be generated from the stable ABI definition.

 The format of the manifest will be subject to change whenever needed.
 It should be consumed only by scripts in the CPython repository.
 If a more public list is needed, a script can be added to generate it.

+The following wil be generated from the ABI manifest:

+* Source for the Windows shared library `PC/python3dll.c`.
+* Input for documentation, `Doc/data/stable_abi.dat`.

+Runtime availablility of the ABI symbols will be checked using ``ctypes``, see :ref:`Testing the Stable ABI` below.

+CI tasks will be added to check the following against the stable ABI manifest:

+* The reference count summary, `Doc/data/refcounts.dat`.
+* The functions/structs declared and constants/macros defined
+  after ``Python.h`` is included with ``Py_LIMITED_API`` set.
+* Test suite checking the runtime availablility of symbols.

 Contents of the Stable ABI